Title: Grant Procedures

 - The cost must be adequately documented.

-- The cost must be determined to conform to limits and exclusions in cost principles, federal laws, Office of Management and Budget (OMB) cost principles (2 CFR 220 – Cost Principles for Educational Institutions) grantor rules and regulations, and SFSC Procedure 4222.
+- The cost must be determined to conform to limits and exclusions in cost principles, federal laws, cost principles (Uniform Guidance, Section 200.4XX) grantor rules and regulations, and SFSC Procedure 4222.

 - The accountant is responsible for monitoring the grant budget and is responsible for requesting and coordinating the request of budget amendments.